 Bertil Vallien 2009 to Pre, Laura DeSantillana 2011 to Pre, Alessandro DeSantillana 2011 to Pre

-Projects for artists including:
+Ongoing projects for artists including:

 As an artist, I’m not inspired by one solitary concept or action.
 Instead, I have several major influences which lend different aspects to my aesthetic.
 When I start a sculpture, I begin construction of the form.
 I think abstractly about fluid mechanics, and try to create a negative space within the form which gives a sense of movement to the sculpture.
 The process of construction itself inspires me as much as the form.
-I begin with blocks that are cut to approximate the overall shape, and then sand them white so that the form can be the sole focus.

 The internal cutting is largely inspired by line quality and how it can be interpreted three dimensionally.
 I strive to make artwork that evokes feelings similar to the way the sharpness of handwriting or the gesture of one’s hands while talking can cause the viewer to feel an emotional connection.
 I often find myself drawn to more aggressive, defensive or harmonious work based largely on what is going on around me and in my own life.